Felienne/LiveSpreadsheets/paper.md

 - *Entering data*: cell $c$ is updated with the new data.
 All pairs containing $c$, either as source or target, are removed from the origin relation.

 Note that copying a cell $c$ to $c'$ removes the origin entries of $c'$ (if any).
 An alternative design could interpret copying a formula as a modification of the destination cell, and thus update all cells in the class of $c'$.
 In that case all such cells would get $c$ as their new origin.

-Although in this section we have just discussed copy-paste tracking for formulas, the same model could equally well apply to copy-pasting of data as well.
+Although in this section we have just discussed copy-paste tracking for formulas, the same model can be applied equally well to copy-pasting of data.
 In that case, the origin relation helps against inadvertently duplicating input data.
 An interesting special case is the "paste as value" operation.
 Instead of copying a formula, this operation copies the computed value, thus completely disconnecting the destination cell from its source.
 Tracking such copy-paste actions would probably not be very useful: editing the pasted value would incur computing the inverse of the original formula, and updating the input data accordingly!